kapijawastaken/tarp/README.md

 # tarp - **tar** **p**ackage manager
-A package manager for Slackware that does everything, including:
+A package manager for Slackware that does everything (in the future), including:
 * installing local packages (done)
 * listing local packages (done)
+* counting local packages (done)
-* removing packages (halfway done)
+* removing packages (done)
 * installing remote packages (to do)
 * installing SlackBuilds (to do)
 * automatically installing dependencies for packages and SlackBuilds (to do)